unrealwork/atsd-use-cases/research/nuclear-proliferation/README.md

-The following visualization roughly estimates the expansion of the Israeli nuclear program over the last decades using [data](http://thebulletin.org/nuclear-notebook-multimedia) sourced from the [Bulletin of the Atomic Scientists](http://thebulletin.org/), a nuclear think tank formed by the members of the Manhattan Project, who created the original atomic bomb used to force Japanese surrender after Germany's defeat in World War Two.
+The following visualization roughly estimates the expansion of the Israeli nuclear program over the last decades using [data](http://thebulletin.org/nuclear-notebook-multimedia) sourced from the [Bulletin of the Atomic Scientists](http://thebulletin.org/), a nuclear think tank formed by the members of the Manhattan Project, who created the original atomic bomb used to force Japanese surrender after German defeat in World War Two.

 ![](./images/nuke-03.png)

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/62a380f8/5/#fullscreen)

-> Open the ChartLab visualization to toggle between nations and navigate through time using the dropdown menus.
+> Open the ChartLab visualization to toggle between nations and navigate through time using the drop-down lists.

 Additionally, neighbors and on-again off-again rivals India and Pakistan maintain a contested border that has triggered armed military engagements as recently as 2016.
 Their nuclear arsenals are detailed below: